feast-dev/feast/docs/how-to-guides/running-feast-in-production.md

 ```

 {% hint style="success" %}
-Important note: Airflow worker must have read and write permissions to registry file on GS / S3
+Important note: Airflow worker must have read and write permissions to the registry file on GS / S3
 since it pulls configuration and updates materialization history.
 {% endhint %}